 - Resize Type: Sets whether the image should be resized using the value of the 'Resize Percentage' field, or whether the image should be resized using the values of the 'Image Width' and 'Image Height' fields.

 - Resize Percentage: Sets the percentage value for resizing the image.
-For example; 10 is equal to 10%, 120 is equal to 120%.
+For example; 10 is equal to 10%, and 120 is equal to 120%.
 This field is only used when the 'Resize Type' field is set to 'Percentage'.

 - Image Width: Set a specific image width in pixels.
 This field is only used when the 'Resize Type' field is set to 'Specific'.